Towards Personalized Deep Research: Benchmarks and Evaluations: Evaluation Methodology

 \subsection{P - Personalization Alignment}

 Evaluating the personalization of generated report is a significant challenge due to its subjective, multi-dimensional nature.
-Traditional static metrics with uniform standard overlook the nuanced alignment between reports and user profile.
-To address this, we introduce Personalization Alignment (P-Score), a dynamic evaluation framework that generates customized criteria and scores for each user–task pair.
+Recent studies \citep{wang2024learningpersonalizedalignmentevaluating, guan2025surveypersonalizedalignment, zhu2025personalityalignmentlargelanguage} consistently emphasize that personalization evaluation should move beyond global correctness toward preference-aware and user-centered assessment paradigms, highlighting the need for individualized criteria rather than generic evaluation frameworks.
+Motivated by these insights and our requirement analysis, we introduce Personalization Alignment (P-Score), a dynamic evaluation framework that generates customized criteria and scores for each user–task pair.

 The framework is built on four fundamental dimensions: \textbf{Goal Alignment (GOAL)}, \textbf{Content Alignment (CONT)}, \textbf{Presentation Fit (PRES)} and \textbf{Actionability \& Practicality (ACTI)}.
 Detailed definitions of dimensions are provided in the Appendix \ref{dimensions-definitions}.
 The P-Score is computed via a three-stage, LLM-driven pipeline that operationalizes these dimensions into a quantitative score: